P-p-H-d/mjsonlib/README.md

 # mjsonlib
-Small JSON library based on M*LIB
+Small JSON library based on M*LIB.

+This library allows parsing a JSON file, reading values from it and output it.

 ## USAGE